-This statistical analysis plan (SAP) describes the statistical analysis methods and data presentations to be used in tables, figures, and listings (TFLs) in the interim analysis and clinical study report (CSR) for Study GS-US-296-2013.
+This statistical analysis plan (SAP) describes the statistical analysis methods and data presentations to be used in tables, figures, and listings (TFLs) in the follow-up analysis for Study GS-US-296-2013.
 This SAP is based on the study protocol Amendment 3 dated 16 June 2017 and the electronic case report form (eCRF).
 The SAP will be finalized before database finalization.
 Any changes made after the finalization of the SAP will be documented in the CSR.